 Visual Thinking Strategies

 Visual Thinking Strategies "revolves around a simple question," says Gonzalez, "What's going on here?"
-You show your students a creative work, and then have them talk about it in three steps:
+You show your students a creative work, and then have them talk about it in three steps, which Gonzalez presents in this way:

 - Describe what they see.